fuadfmb/awashlyrics/README.md

 ## Installation

-After cloning this project, open the folder that have **_manage . py_**. and make sure there is a databse file called **db.sqlite3**. then open CMD and run the following commands respectively.
+After cloning this project, open the folder that has **_manage.py_**. and make sure there is a database file called **db.sqlite3**. then open CMD and run the following commands respectively.

-- create super user with username, email & password
+- Create a super user with a username, email & password
 ```sh
 python manage.py createsuperuser
 ```